I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetnewsystembufferaddress.md

 <p>If the AssociatedIrp.SystemBuffer buffer was allocated by the file system, <b>FltGetNewSystemBufferAddress</b> returns a pointer to this buffer; otherwise it returns <b>NULL</b>.</p>

 ## -remarks
 <p>A minifilter driver's post-callback routine calls <b>FltGetNewSystemBufferAddress</b> function to retrieve a pointer to the AssociatedIrp.SystemBuffer buffer that the file system has allocated.
 A minifilter driver should call this function only when the FLTFL_CALLBACK_DATA_NEW_SYSTEM_BUFFER flag is set in <i>CallbackData.Flags</i>. </p>

 <p>When the file system allocates its own AssociatedIrp.SystemBuffer buffer, Filter Manager will set the FLTFL_CALLBACK_DATA_NEW_SYSTEM_BUFFER flag.
 This signals the minifilter that the buffer they received in the pre-operation is not the one that has the data read from the file system. </p>

-<p>If the FLTFL_CALLBACK_DATA_NEW_SYSTEM_BUFFER flag is not set, then this routine returns <b>NULL</b>.</p>

-<p>A minifilter driver's post-callback routine calls <b>FltGetNewSystemBufferAddress</b> function to retrieve a pointer to the AssociatedIrp.SystemBuffer buffer that the file system has allocated.
-A minifilter driver should call this function only when the FLTFL_CALLBACK_DATA_NEW_SYSTEM_BUFFER flag is set in <i>CallbackData.Flags</i>. </p>

-<p>When the file system allocates its own AssociatedIrp.SystemBuffer buffer, Filter Manager will set the FLTFL_CALLBACK_DATA_NEW_SYSTEM_BUFFER flag.
-This signals the minifilter that the buffer they received in the pre-operation is not the one that has the data read from the file system. </p>